anujaagaitonde/Bedside-Monitor/picode/README.md

 ## Implementation and Build

+### Modular Sensor Interface
+Once all of the sensor choices were finalised, a Raspberry Pi hat was made.
+The PCB is designed to sit atop the Raspberry Pi and host the interface to the 3 sensors.
+Please see the following folder for an outline of all  A key focus in the design of the device was the modularity, as it would allow the user to only plug in the sensors that are required for their specific application, driving down the costs.
+In pursuit of this goal, 3.5mm headphone jacks were placed on the PCB to allow the three different sensors to be detached as necessary.
+A 4-pole jack connector was used for all sensors.
+The PPG sensor initially required 5 wires however this requirement was trimmed down to 4 wires after some software tricks allowed the removal of an interrupt wire.

 ### Modular Software Design
 As the device is intended to be used modularly where the patient may only have one or two of the three available sensors plugged in to measure only some of their vital signs.
 All Software for the device had to be designed to allow for this functionality.
 To do so the multiprocessing library was split the software into processes for each sensor that run concurrently and make use of the raspberry pi's four cores.
 The following processes were defined: